matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-two.md

 }
 ```

-ServiceConfig is populate from the list of services we want to generate.
+ServiceConfig is populated from the list of services we want to generate.
 It stores this JSON:

 ```json
 "sqs" : {